 Players choosing Caxton as their characters’ cultural background gain the following benefit: Basic knowledge of the 10 runes and their general meanings.
 Additionally, peasants may unlock inventor and/or rune scholar, after 1 in-game lesson, purchase them.
 Finally, for artisans may unlock and purchase diviner as a primary profession, and the 1 in-game lesson requirement for inventor and/or rune scholar is waived.

 Gavell is located in the southeastern part of Braelin, ruled over by Duchess Camille Gavell and her husband, Duke Col Gavell.
+After the rebellion of 1215, the Duchy of Gavell split in half to become the independent nation of the Archduchy of Gavell, lead by Archduchess Camille Gavelle, and her husband, Archduke Col, and the still-loyal Braelinese duchy, recently dubbed Fidelle.
 The duchy’s proximity to the ocean has a moderating influence on the climate, which is temperate and warm.
-Gavell is considered the “bread basket” of Braelin, its rich soil putting forth abundant crops, and Gavellese wines are famous throughout the world.
-The Gavellese enjoy a very high standard of living, as often reflected in their typically fine clothing (many enjoy feathers.)
-Self-control, understated charm, and courtly manners are highly valued in Gavell.
+Gavell, now Fidelle is considered the “bread basket” of Braelin, its rich soil putting forth abundant crops, and their wines are famous throughout the world.
+The people enjoy a very high standard of living, as often reflected in their typically fine clothing (many enjoy feathers.)
+Self-control, understated charm, and courtly manners are highly valued in the area.
 Stylish cavalier hats, often decorated with feathers, are common within the duchy, although some peasants prefer to wear straw hats.

-Players choosing Gavell as their characters’ cultural background gain the following benefit: Basic knowledge of plants, their values, and their general uses.
+Players choosing Gavell (whether their families are now living in the Archduchy or Fidelle) as their characters’ cultural background gain the following benefit: Basic knowledge of plants, their values, and their general uses.
 Additionally, peasants may unlock brewer, cook, and/or poisoner and, after 1 in-game lesson, purchase it.
 Finally, artisans may unlock and purchase chandler, and the 1 in-game lesson requirement for brewer, cook, and/or poisoner is waived.